 Web designers are driven by the ambition to create stellar work for clients.
-Let’s make sure you’re giving yourself plenty of time to get your best work done.
+Let’s make sure you’re giving yourself enough time to get your best work done.

 “Having a clear and defined list of tasks each day helps keep me organized, but prioritizing the tasks within each day has proven efficient for my team, and achieving our collective goals as an agency.”

 You will always be your best advocate.
-It’s better to ask for an extension on a project or proposal than presenting too early, and then having to go back and make changes to pitch again.
+It’s better to ask for an extension on a project or proposal than to present it too early and have to go back, make changes, and pitch again.
 One tip is to set SMART goals!
 Ensure that your goals are specific, measurable, achievable, realistic, and timely.
-This will set the expectation bar for both you and your client so your objectives are clear and transparent.
+This will set the expectation bar for both you and your client, so all objectives are clear and transparent right from the jump.

 5. Find your energy peaks

 If you’re unsure, you can trial some working periods to see if the morning, afternoon, evening, or night is better.
-For two weeks, keep a running log of your energy, concentration, and motivation levels to find what works best for you!
+For two weeks, keep a running log of your energy, concentration, and motivation levels to find what times you work most effectively.

 6. Schedule time blocks